 - 3 cups of boiled fava beans or butter beans

 - 2 teaspoons of parsley, , finely diced

 - A pinch of oregano

 - 5 cups of water

 - 2 cups of long grain rice

-- Bake for 20 minutes.
+- Cooking peppers: Stuff the peppers with the rice and cover with the top of each pepper.
+Place in a deep baking pan that is taller than the peppers.
+Cover the pan tightly with aluminum foil.
+Bake in preheated oven to 350 ºF [170 ºC]. for 20 minutes.
 Remove from the oven and try the rice, it should be firm but tender inside.
 If necessary, return to the oven for another 5 minutes.

-- Serve with meat or fish of your preference.
+- Serving: Serve with meat or fish of your preference.